Synonyms for Deceptive Behaviour #

 Let’s hope that all your deceptions don’t damage anyone.

-The three columns provide synonyms; the first ones are verbs, the second one nouns or adjectives while the third names the effect that can be created.
+The three sections provide synonyms; the first ones are verbs, the second one nouns or adjectives while the third names the effect that can be created.